philihp/fast-shuffle/README.md

 # Fast Shuffle

-Fast Shuffle is a fisher-yates shuffle which relaxes the constraint of performing the shuffle in-place, and instead guarantees that the source array will not be mutated.
+Fast Shuffle is a Fisher-Yates shuffle which relaxes the constraint of performing the shuffle in-place, and instead guarantees that the source array will not be mutated.
 The intent is to provide a shuffle which can be used in pure function reducers.